 The shape of your gemstone should be primarily based on personal preference and style.
 Pink sapphires are cut in everything from round and oval to cushion cut and pear.

-It's highly unlikely to find a pink sapphire without any blemishes or inclusions, though.
+It's highly unlikely to find a pink sapphire without any inclusions or blemishes, though.
 If there are no imperfections in the stone, gemologists suspect the sapphire was treated or is fake.
-As we explain in our ruby guide, all sapphires have rutile needles or "silk."
+As we explain in our Ruby guide, all sapphires have rutile needles or "silk."